VidyaPrasad008/M1_Application_ATM_Banking/1_Requirements/readme.md

 # How:

-1. Indivduals who has a bank account, and knows how to perform . the actions can do this easily
+1. Indivduals who has a bank account, and knows how to perform the actions can do this easily.

 # SWOT Analysis